 From a Windows command prompt on the View Composer computer, run the SviConfig RemoveSviClone command in the following form:

 sviconfig -operation=removesviclone -VmName=virtual machine name [-AdminUser=local administrator username] -AdminPassword=local administrator password [-ServerUrl=View Composer server URL]

 The VmName and AdminPassword parameters are required.
 The default value of the AdminUser parameter is Administrator.
 The default value of the ServerURL parameter is https://localhost:18443/SviService/v2_0

-For more information about removing virtual machine information from View LDAP, see VMware Knowledge Base article 2015112: Manually deleting linked clones or stale virtual desktop entries from VMware View Manager 4.5 and later.
+For more information about removing virtual machine information from View LDAP, see VMware Knowledge Base article 2015112: Manually deleting linked clones or stale virtual desktop entries from the View Composer database in VMware View Manager and VMware Horizon View.